Arms embargoes on Israel since 2023

 There have been political efforts to block or reduce the sale and transfer of certain principal armaments and ammunition to Israel, such as aerial bombs.

 Since 7 October 2023, several countries such as Italy, Japan, Spain, Canada, Colombia, the Netherlands and Belgium have ceased the sale of weapons to Israel.
 Key United States allies such as Britain have debated it.
-However, the US, as the major supplier of Israel's arms imports, keeps supplying weapons in spite of growing criticism of the mounting civilian casualties.
+However, the US, as the major supplier of Israel's arms imports, keeps supplying weapons in spite of growing international condemnation of the mounting civilian casualties.

 Campaign groups and some Western politicians insist that arms sales to Israel must stop because civilians have been killed during the Gaza war, Israeli atrocities and the humanitarian crisis in the Gaza Strip, and the Gaza genocide.

 Background

 Israel is a major exporter of weapons, but its military has been heavily reliant on imported aircraft, guided bombs, and missiles to execute an aerial campaign that is considered one of the most intense and damaging in recent history by experts.
 The US is a major arms supplier to its closest Middle Eastern ally, and Germany is second.
-The bulk of Israel's defense needs have been supplied by the United States, including bombs that weigh 2,000 pounds and can blow up bunkers.
-An additional $14 billion in military aid package for Israel was approved by the US Congress this year.
+The bulk of Israel's military needs have been supplied by the United States, including bombs that weigh 2,000 pounds and can blow up bunkers.
+An additional $14 billion in military aid package for Israel was approved by the United States Congress in 2024.

 Israel is being pressured by the international legal community for its war in Gaza, due to the dire humanitarian consequences that civilians face, and allegations that Israel's conduct is genocidal.
 Israel's prime minister may face arrest warrants for war crimes charges after the International Criminal Court's chief prosecutor made announcing it in June 2024.
 Israel also was ordered by the International Court of Justice (ICJ) in late January 2024 to take interim steps to prevent acts of genocide and to enable more aid to reach the Gaza Strip, but the orders have been ignored by the Israeli government.
 An advisory opinion was issued by the highest court of the United Nations on 19 July 2024, saying Israel is not allowed to occupy the Gaza Strip and West Bank, including East Jerusalem: "The Court has finally reaffirmed a principle that seemed unclear, even to the United Nations: Freedom from foreign military occupation, racial segregation and apartheid is absolutely non-negotiable."
 Soldiers involved in suspected war crimes have been actively supported by extremists, such as Itamar Ben-Gvir, the former national security minister.

 Pressure on Israel's allies to cease arms deliveries increased following the attack on a convoy of World Central Kitchen in Gaza in early April 2024 that killed seven aid workers.